wangzhenj321/Linux-Manual/blog/cat-paste-sort-uniq.md

     with `-c`, check for strict ordering; without `-c`, output only the first of an equal run

-> **KEYDEF** is `F[.C][OPTS][,F[.C][OPTS]]` for start and stop position, where F is a field number and C a character position in the field; both are origin 1, and **the stop position defaults to the line's end**.
+> **KEYDEF** is `F[.C][OPTS][,F[.C][OPTS]]` for start and stop position, where F is a field number and C is a character position in the field; both are origin 1, and **the stop position defaults to the line's end**.
 If neither `-t` nor `-b` is in effect, characters in a field are counted from the beginning of the preceding whitespace.
 OPTS is one or more single-letter ordering options `[bdfgiMhnRrV]`, which override global ordering options for that key.
 If no key is given, use the entire line as the key.
 Use `--debug` to diagnose incorrect key usage.

 **References:** [linux sort 命令详解](https://www.cnblogs.com/51linux/archive/2012/05/23/2515299.html)